-Councilman William H. Beale,was first elected in 2006 and has been re-elected seven time since.
-As the senior member of the town board, Councilman Beale has had the pleasure of working with five different Town Supervisors and serving as Deputy Town Supervisor from 2008-2012 and 2016-2017.
+Town of Wappinger Councilman William H. Beale, was first elected in 2006 and has been re-elected nine times since.
+As the senior member of the town board, Councilman Beale has had the pleasure of working with six different Town Supervisors, previously serving as Deputy Town Supervisor from 2008-2012, 2016-2017 and 2022-2023.

 Councilman Beale represents the first ward, which encompasses the northwest quadrant of the town, which includes the hamlets of Hughsonville and Middlebush, the northern Route 9 corridor, the northern Route 9D corridor, and two-thirds of the Village of Wappingers Falls.

 Councilman Beale’s focus has been to create town government efficiencies through reduced spending and effective management.
 During his tenure, programs and services have been expanded, all while remaining under the New York State 2% tax cap each year since its inception.
-Councilman Beale has ensured that town taxes have remained among the lowest per capita in Dutchess County.
+Councilman Beale created a “taxpayer protection fund” in 2016 ensuring town taxes remain among the lowest per capita in Dutchess County.

-By day, William H. Beale serves as Dutchess County’s Emergency Management Coordinator, with county-wide responsibilities.
-In this role, he is responsible for emergency planning, preparedness, response, recovery and mitigation to and from major emergencies and disasters.
-Beale oversees and manages the county’s Emergency Operations Center, located in Hyde Park.
+By day, William H. Beale serves as Dutchess County’s Director of Emergency Management, with county-wide responsibilities.
+In this role, he is responsible for emergency planning, preparedness, response, recovery, and mitigation to and from major emergencies and disasters.
+During COVID, Beale oversaw distribution of critical personal protective equipment and test kits to all municipalities, first responders, healthcare entities, and thousands of residents in Dutchess County.
+In this role, Beale also oversees and manages the county’s Emergency Operations Center, located in Hyde Park.

-Beale holds an Associate in Applied Science in Criminal Justice from Dutchess Community College, and a Bachelor of Science in Organizational Leadership & Communication and a Master of Public Administration, both from Marist College.
+Beale holds an Associates in Applied Science in Criminal Justice from Dutchess Community College, a Bachelor of Science in Organizational Leadership & Communication and a Master of Public Administration, both from Marist College.

-Councilman Beale resides on Tuscany Drive with his wife, Erin, a decorated police sergeant, and their son, Liam.
+Councilman Beale resides on Tuscany Drive with his wife, Erin, a retired police sergeant, and their sons, Liam and Sean.

 The Town of Wappinger is governed by a Town Board consisting of the Supervisor and four Council members.
 The Supervisor is the presiding officer.
 The Board adopts resolutions, ordinances and local laws, and approves the annual budget and tax levy.
 The Council Members are elected to represent their ward for a two-year term.